CrazyAmphibian/Osmosis/readme.txt

-	much like real-world, reverse-osmosis isn't that efficent but, it's incredibly good at filtering - the design of the program. unlike other contemporary programs, Osmosis allows incredibly complex filtering via the use of so-called "boolean filters". (see below for more details)
+	much like real-world, reverse-osmosis isn't that efficent but, it's incredibly good at filtering - the design of the program. unlike other contemporary programs, Osmosis allows incredibly complex filtering via the use of so-called "boolean filters". (see below for more details) osmosis can also handle implications, and add tags with little effort. additionally, tagging is made faster via the use of the modifier keys shift and conrol (see below for more details)

 controls: